Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 It depends on what you consider greige.
 Sealskin is too brown to be greige.
 Iron Ore is too close to black and not warm enough.
 This means that Urbane Bronze is the darkest greige paint color.

 If you want a bit more depth, ask your paint store to darken it by 25%.
-Just note that with some types of paint, they can’t, as the gallon will already be full of tint (being such a dark color already).
+Just note that with some types of paint, they can’t, as the gallon will already be full of tint (since it’s such a dark color).

 WHAT COLOR IS A SHADE LIGHTER THAN URBANE BRONZE?